 It is the phone call none of us want to make.
 It means there’s an emergency and help is needed urgently.
 But do you know what to expect when you dial 999 and what you will be asked?
-Being aware of the protocols followed when you dial 999 could make you better prepared to react calmly and confidently in an emergency, when every minute could make a difference.
+Being aware of the protocols when you dial 999 could prepare you to react calmly and confidently in an emergency, when every minute could make a difference.

-If you find yourself in a genuine emergency, where someone is seriously ill or injured and lives are at risk, don’t panic.
+If you find yourself in a genuine emergency (read here to better understand when you do), where someone is seriously ill or injured and lives are at risk, don’t panic.

 Call 999 (or 112 – the emergency service number for the UK and the rest of Europe).